Stunning, handpicked trails and footpaths through the lakes and mountains

 There is the option for a different or additional walk on this day by climbing the famous Old Man of Coniston.
 ‘Old man’ is Norse for a pile of stones or cairn and ‘Coniston’ means King’s Town, so it roughly translates as the Old Cairn of King’s Town.
 It is the highest peak in the Furness Fells at 803 meters in height.
 From here you climb the Hardknott Pass, a steep and twisting road that is great fun for those looking for a challenge, into Eskdale.
 Known as the steepest road in England you’ll certainly have earned your dinner by taking on this challenging route.

 Day 3Eskdale to Wasdale Head

-Following the river Esk downstream we cross over the old Eskdale to Ravenglass railway line and after an easy climb via Iron Fell you arrive at Wast Water, where there is a choice to walk on the road on the Eastern side of the lake or take on the loose scree slopes on the western bank to the to the Wasdale Head Inn.
-A stunning loop, and a shorter day which allows those looking for a longer route to consider the climb up Scafell, as a substitute walk for the day, England’s highest mountain.
+Following the River Esk downstream we cross the old Eskdale to Ravenglass railway and after an easy climb via Irton Fell you arrive at Wast Water, where there is a choice to walk on the road on the eastern side of the lake, or take on the loose scree slopes on the western bank, to the Wasdale Head Inn.
+It is a stunning loop, and a shorter day.
+Those looking for more of a challenge could consider the climb up Scafell Pike, England’s highest mountain, as an alternative walk for the day.